yechen1974/getting-and-cleaning-data-coursera/codebook.md

 The name format is: activity_person_(number).
 E.g. WALKING_person_1

-Column: total 86 rows.
+Column: total 86 columns.
 Mapping to filtered measurements.
-It is based on the full set measuremnts
+It is based on the full set measuremnts after filtering (mean/std)

 1 "tBodyAcc-mean()-X"
 2 "tBodyAcc-mean()-Y"